The main objective of the Sri Sathya Sai Organization ... is to help humanity recognize its inherent divinity.

 Greenhalge Elementary School Free Eye Clinic: Lowell, MA

-The Lova All Serve All (LASA) Foundation and Sri Sathya Sai Centers of Greater Boston held a free eye clinic on March 7, 2026, at Greenhalge Elementary School in Lowell, MA.
-Forty six students received comprehensive exams, and 42 were prescribed glasses, with uninsured families supported at no cost.
-A 30-volunteer team ensured smooth, HIPAA-compliant operations.
-The clinic was warmly received by the school and families, strengthening ongoing community service efforts.
+The Love All Serve All (LASA) Foundation and Sri Sathya Sai Centers of Greater Boston held a free eye clinic on March 7, 2026, at Greenhalge Elementary School in Lowell, MA, to provide comprehensive eye exams and free prescription glasses to mainly students from immigrant, uninsured families.
+A 30-volunteer team ensured smooth operations through the clinic, which was warmly received by the school and families.

 May 16, 2026